 Commercial lighting fixtures are simple and easy to install for any qualified electrician.
 They are essentially a 1-for-1 replacement of your existing commercial lighting.
 They include all the same mounting you are accustomed to and the same wiring that allows you to easily connect to your existing conjunction boxes or lighting infrastructure.

-How Is Commercial Lighting Wired?
+How Is Commercial LED Lighting Wired?

-Typically, you are only dealing with 3 wires - line, neutral and ground.
+With commercial LED lighting, you are only dealing with 3 wires - line, neutral and ground.
 This wiring is simple and easy to deal with.
 However, it’s always best to hire a licensed electrician.

 What Gauge Wire to Use for Commercial Lighting?